Monoculturalism: Globalization

 Globalization involves the free movement of goods, capital, services, people, technology and information throughout the world.
-It also involves the international integration of potentially very different countries through the adoption of the same or similar world views, ideologies, and other aspects of culture.
-Marsella argues that this is monoculturalism on a grand scale.
+It also involves the international integration of potentially very different countries through the adoption of the same or similar worldviews, ideologies, and other aspects of culture.
+American academic Anthony J. Marsella argues that this is monoculturalism on a grand scale.
 Potentially it could lead to the suppression and loss of different ethnic cultures on a global scale.